bahattincinic/react-native-starter-kit/README.md

 # Benefits
 - Easy to use
 - Simple
-- Easy to create new project
+- Easy to create a new project

 # Features
 - Authentication